-Furthermore, new interpretations of existing laws or regulations could be inconsistent with our interpretations, increase our compliance burden, make it more difficult to comply and/or increase our risk of regulatory investigations and fines.
-For example, we are subject to complex and evolving regulatory requirements regarding the collection and use of personal data, including recently enacted and upcoming state laws such as the CCPA and the CPRA, related to collection and selling of personal data.
+Certain data privacy laws impose sanctions for violations.
+For example, GDPR imposes a reprimand, a temporary or definitive ban on processing and a fine of up to €20 million or 4% of the business's total annual worldwide turnover.
+Furthermore, new interpretations of existing data protection laws or regulations could be inconsistent with our interpretations, increase our compliance burden, make it more difficult to comply and/or increase our risk of regulatory investigations and fines.
+For example, we are subject to complex and evolving regulatory requirements regarding the collection and use of personal data, including recently enacted and upcoming state laws such as the CCPA, the CPRA, the Consumer Data Protection Act in Virginia and pending bills that may pass in other jurisdictions, related to collection and selling of personal data.